 “Gender equality in the workplace is key to unlocking significant business growth, and driving positive social and environmental impacts, according to Better Leadership, Better World: Women Leading for the Global Goals”

 It has been recognised by Harvard Business Review that increasing senior women in the workforce supports innovation and sustainability.
 In another Harvard Business School article it suggests, if you can’t find a spouse that supports your career, stay single!

 It sounds a bit drastic although in reality many busy and ambitious people do this all the time.
 Men and women.
 The only thing is what if you do want children?
 Men rarely can have children without a partner and how do women fit becoming a mum in to life if they are busy or just can’t take 6 months out of work to parent?
 Men can wait longer but what can women do?
 And what can workplace policy do to support here?

 - My neuroscientist friend’s husband is a stay at home Dad/business owner while she works full time outside of the home.
 One option.
-She did however have to unfortunately go back to work after only 12 weeks.
+She did however have to unfortunately go back to work after only 12 weeks after the birth of her son.
 US based.

 - A senior Legal Counsel lady in aviation said she needed a nanny, nursery and the support of her husband who had his own business and even moved jobs and country to gain a more favourable maternity package.
 Another option.

-- Another friend – she looks after her kids one day per week, her husband looks after their kids to one day per week and 3 days childcare, both share the weekend
+- Another friend – she looks after her kids one day per week, her husband looks after their kids one day per week and they pay for 3 days childcare, both share the weekend

 - A solo parent friend of mine had the help of her retired mother and nursery and went back to her senior role within 4 months